krutipandya/BerlinClock/README.md

 Solution:

 Used four character arrays to represent each column in the lamp.
-Initialized them to 'O' (Off status) Implemented String Manipulation techniques on the input String("hh:mm:ss") Added various methods in the BerlinClock class to calculate status of light on each lamp that returned String of color statuses
+Initialized them to 'O' (Off status)<br />
+Implemented String Manipulation techniques on the input String("hh:mm:ss")<br />
+Added various methods in the BerlinClock class to calculate status of light on each lamp that returned String of color statuses<br />
-Used StringBuilder class to append the results from the methods Returned the resultant String back.
+Used StringBuilder class to append the results from the methods<br />
+Returned the resultant String back.

 Example: